 For more great recipes, information, tips and coupons visit HoodCream.com.

 - 9 tablespoon Hood Heavy Cream , ½ cup plus 1 tablespoon

 - 4 oz smoked salmon , thin sliced style

 - 8 oz cream cheese

-Drop in the cream cheese and blend until a smooth whipped consistency.
+- Drop in the cream cheese into the salmon mixture and blend until a smooth whipped consistency.